 Taking an active role in managing your epilepsy ('self-management') can be an important part of helping to reduce your seizures and feeling in control.

 Learning about how your epilepsy affects you, and being involved and able to make informed choices about managing your treatment, is all part of this.

 Having a good relationship with your healthcare professionals and your pharmacist can also help.
+Visit epilepsysociety.org.uk/managing-your-treatment

-Some people have triggers for their seizures (see page 7) such as stress or lack of sleep.
+Some people have triggers for their seizures (see page 2) such as stress or lack of sleep.
 Triggers can vary from one person to another, and not everyone will have triggers.
 If you can identify any triggers, you might be able to reduce the number of seizures you have by avoiding these triggers.
 Some people choose to keep a diary of when their seizures happen, any triggers, any side effects, and how they feel.

 Call our helpline for a free seizure diary.
-(See back cover for details).
+Or download a pdf from our website.